ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 3. The next line is the amount of ARK you wish to send.
 If you'd like to send you're entire balance select the "SEND ALL" option and your entire balance will propagate to that line.

-4. Smartbridge data is not required.
+4. SmartBridge data is not required.
 It can be used in specific and unique instances.
 Ignore it at this time.

 5. The final line is where you will enter your passphrase.
 Your passphrase must be entered exactly as it was presented to you.
 It is all lower case, 12 words, 1 space between each word, and no space at the end.